OEUG99/Knowledge-Garden/pages/Graph___Style Guide.md

 			- Data Type namespaces is the name applied to certain namespaces on this graph.
 Typically, they share the following properties:
 				- Each page apart of this namespace use identical formatting. logseq.order-list-type:: number
 				- The root node of the name space is disabled in the graph view, as displaying this provides no meaningful information.
-For example, don't want the root node for Document to display, because having the root logseq.order-list-type:: number
+For example, don't want the root node for Document to display, because having our graph connecting every document together tells us nothing. logseq.order-list-type:: number
 			- **[[Document]]**
 				- {{embed ((65402583-680b-4999-9244-b8550f5ed47b))}}